Qifei-C/HPSTM/README.md

 ## Key Features & Concepts

-* **Sliding Window Temporal Encoder:** Utilizes a Transformer encoder to process a sliding window of input frames, enabling the model to learn temporal smoothness and long-range dependencies, effectively reducing jitter while preserving motion dynamics. [cite: 1, 5, 6, 7]
+* **Sliding Window Temporal Encoder:** Utilizes a Transformer encoder to process a sliding window of input frames, enabling the model to learn temporal smoothness and long-range dependencies, effectively reducing jitter while preserving motion dynamics.
 * **Manifold-Constrained Pose Representation:** Predicts joint rotations and bone lengths, defining poses on a human skeleton manifold.
-This ensures anatomically consistent bone lengths and joint connectivity, avoiding physically impossible poses. [cite: 2, 3, 4]
+This ensures anatomically consistent bone lengths and joint connectivity, avoiding physically impossible poses.
 * **Differentiable Forward Kinematics (FK) Decoder:** A differentiable FK module reconstructs 3D joint positions from the predicted rotations and bone lengths.
-The human skeleton is modeled as a kinematic chain, and this process allows for end-to-end training. [cite: 3, 9, 10]
+The human skeleton is modeled as a kinematic chain, and this process allows for end-to-end training.
-* **Modular PyTorch Implementation:** The codebase is structured модульно, with clear separation for dataset handling, skeleton definition, FK, the main pose model, and loss functions. [cite: 5]
+* **Modular PyTorch Implementation:** The codebase is structured модульно, with clear separation for dataset handling, skeleton definition, FK, the main pose model, and loss functions.
-* **Training Strategy:** Trained on noisy pose sequences with ground-truth targets, using losses such as per-joint position error and bone-length consistency error. [cite: 11, 12, 13]
+* **Training Strategy:** Trained on noisy pose sequences with ground-truth targets, using losses such as per-joint position error and bone-length consistency error.
-* **Inference Pipeline:** Applies the trained model in a sliding-window fashion to new noisy sequences to produce smoothed outputs. [cite: 15, 16]
+* **Inference Pipeline:** Applies the trained model in a sliding-window fashion to new noisy sequences to produce smoothed outputs.

 ## Dataset Recommendations

-* **AMASS (Archive of Motion Capture as Surface Shapes):** Recommended for its diversity and high-quality 3D poses. [cite: 18]
+* **AMASS (Archive of Motion Capture as Surface Shapes):** Recommended for its diversity and high-quality 3D poses.
-    * **CMU Mocap Subset:** Particularly well-suited due to its wide range of movements and numerous subjects, helping the model learn a broad pose manifold. [cite: 18, 19, 20]
+    * **CMU Mocap Subset:** Particularly well-suited due to its wide range of movements and numerous subjects, helping the model learn a broad pose manifold.
-* **Human3.6M:** Can be used as a validation set, though it is smaller in scope compared to the CMU subset of AMASS. [cite: 21, 22]
+* **Human3.6M:** Can be used as a validation set, though it is smaller in scope compared to the CMU subset of AMASS.
 * **Data Preparation:**
-    * Extract 3D joint coordinates. [cite: 23]
+    * Extract 3D joint coordinates.
-    * Ensure a common joint indexing and skeleton definition. [cite: 24]
+    * Ensure a common joint indexing and skeleton definition.
-    * Compute the skeleton's rest pose and bone connectivity for FK. [cite: 25]
+    * Compute the skeleton's rest pose and bone connectivity for FK.
-    * Prepare noisy inputs by using outputs from 2D-to-3D estimators or by adding synthetic noise to ground-truth sequences. [cite: 26]
+    * Prepare noisy inputs by using outputs from 2D-to-3D estimators or by adding synthetic noise to ground-truth sequences.

 ## Installation